 EA is an acronym for an enumeration or enumerator area.
-It is a pocket-sized piece of a country which is visited by an enumerator during a census.
-In the MAPSTM study, EA maps were made use of by interviewers for ease of identifying the areas selected for the survey.
+It is a pocket-sized piece of a country that is visited by an enumerator during a census.
+In the MAPS[TM] study, EA maps were made use of by interviewers for ease of identifying the areas selected for the survey.